×

 When planning ahead, it is natural to want clarity about your options.
 Many people come across British Seniors when researching funeral costs and assume they offer prepaid funeral plans, but they do not.
 British Seniors provides Over 50s Life Insurance, which works differently.

 In this guide, we explain the difference between life insurance and funeral plans, including what each covers, how they are paid for, and what to think about when deciding which option is right for you.
-We will also look at how British Seniors’ product works, what it includes, and how it compares to a fully guaranteed Aura funeral plan.
+We will also look at how British Seniors’ product works, what it includes, and how it compares to an Aura funeral plan, where services are arranged in advance.

 Our aim is to help you understand how each option works, from what is included and how much it costs, to the peace of mind it can offer.
 This way, you can make your decision with confidence.